MaryJaneLV/LISA-pipeline-runner-monitoring-dashboard/infrastructure/argo-events/README.md

 The setup establishes a bidirectional integration between Argo Workflows and Kafka:

-1. **Workflow Events to Kafka**: Any change to Argo Workflows (creation, updates, completion) is automatically detected and published to a Kafka topic (`workflow-status`).
+1. **Workflow Events to Kafka**: Any change to Argo Workflows (creation, updates, completion) is automatically detected and published to a Kafka topic (`workflow-status-raw`).

 2. **Kafka to Workflow Triggers**: Messages sent to a specific Kafka topic (`workflow-triggers`) can automatically trigger new Argo Workflows.